 Also, Southwestern University offers life theater, musical performances and other arts offerings that are revered by residents.

-Q: What are some good places to eat in Georgetown?
+Q: What are the best restaurants in Georgetown?

 A: Georgetown’s dining scene has expanded a lot in the past several years.
 When I was growing up the only real option was Chili’s.
 Now locals and tourists have a lot of options to choose from.